 Credit bureau Experian defines a very poor FICO score as being in the 300 to 579 range.
-If your score falls in this range of bad credit, you’ll most often qualify for secured credit cards.
+If your score falls into this range of bad credit, you’ll most often qualify for secured credit cards.
 These operate just like traditional credit cards, except their credit limits are tied to a deposit you make when applying for the card.
 For example, you might deposit $500 with the card issuer and then receive a secured credit card with a maximum credit limit of $500.

 It’s easier to qualify for these cards because banks are protected.
 If you fail to make your payments, the bank can pay them off using your deposit.

 You can qualify for other credit cards even if your credit is bad, including the Indigo® Platinum Mastercard® or the Capital One Platinum Secured Credit Card.
-Just be aware that such cards usually come with annual fees.
+Just be aware that these cards usually come with annual fees.

 What credit card can I get with fair credit?